 in Princeton.
 I made the switch from sweep to sculling in 2006 and then back again in 2013.
-I’m always going to be a sculler, but am proud to call myself a utility player, and can row just about any seat, anywhere (except my 1X still needs a little work).
-My work over the past several years earned me spots on the 2008 Olympic Team, and 2009 World Championship Team in the women’s double sculls as well as the 2014 women’s pair and 2010, -11, -13, and -15 women’s quadruple sculls.
+I’m always going to be a sculler, but am proud to call myself a utility player, and can row just about any seat, anywhere, any time (except my 1X still needs a little work).
+My work over the past several years earned me spots on the 2008 Olympic Team, and 2009 World Championship Team in the women’s double sculls as well as the 2014, -17, -19 and -20 women’s pair and 2010, -11, -13, -15, and -16 women’s quadruple sculls.
 I experienced some of the most intense, heartbreaking selection of my career to make the 2012 women’s quadruple sculls crew that went on to win the first ever Olympic medal in that event for the US in London.
 And our underdog 2015 W4X crew raced to the first-ever World Championship title for the US in that event.
 It hasn’t always been easy on my road, but it has been a huge honor and privilege nonetheless to raise the bar for US women’s sculling over the past decade.
 I thought during the 2012 season I would be ready to retire after London, but after a few months, I was back training full time and dreaming of Rio.
-As I continue to work and train here, I have given up on resisting being assigned the role of “experienced” or “veteran” athlete (read: “old”) and I now actually enjoy seeing so much of my younger self in the new athletes entering the training center with their own dreams of representing the United States.
-It’s all a cycle – and it will continue on even when it is time for me to leave rowing behind.
-But for now, I’m hanging on with white knuckles and bright eyes (and probably early onset arthritis).
+After Rio I was absolutely positive I was ready to retire, until I realized after missing out on a medal, I wasn’t.
+So I set out into uncharted territory: to become the first ever four time Olympian in the history of American Rowing.
+After four painful years of outgrowing the Training Center that shaped me as an athlete for three Olympiads, I opted to trial the W2- for the postponed 2020 Games and won.

 Long Live the Dream,